-When it comes to signing up for a new Netflix account, consumers can go from first click to watching movies in minutes.

-```

-When it comes to signing up for a new Netflix account, customers can go from first click to watching movies in minutes.
-This means that when they open a new account at your bank or credit union, they aren’t thinking about the complex security measures that go into protecting their funds.
+Opening a new account at your financial institution should be no different.
+Your accountholders aren’t thinking about the complex security measures that go into protecting their funds.
 Instead, they’re thinking of the quick and easy process they’ve experienced with their favorite brands.

-For the modern user, having to scroll down a mobile app or webpage, being asked for unnecessary information or excessive documentation, and taking too long in general are all reasons to abandon the process and find a different financial institution to sign up with.
-Banks and credit unions need to:
+For the modern user, having to scroll down a mobile app or webpage, being asked for unnecessary information or excessive documentation, and taking too long, in general, are all reasons to abandon the account opening process and find a different financial institution to sign up with.

 These seemingly small missteps create friction that may be contributing to a higher-than-necessary abandonment rate.

-At the same time, banks and credit unions are also responsible for protecting accountholders and themselves.
+At the same time, you’re also responsible for protecting your accountholders and yourself.
 The truth is, in today’s advanced technology landscape, more friction does not necessarily equate to reduced fraud.
 Relying on more form fields or requiring document uploads doesn’t mitigate risk as much as it once did.

-In many cases, a tight integration between the fintech partner and the account opening platform enables automatic declines and flagging of potentially fraudulent applications for manual follow-up, while allowing other accounts to open immediately.
-This combination of advanced technology and human touch enables community financial institutions to provide a modern-day user experience while maintaining an acceptable level of risk management.
+In many cases, a tight integration between the fintech and the account opening platform enables automatic declines and flagging of potentially fraudulent applications for manual follow-up while allowing other accounts to open immediately.
+This combination of advanced technology and human touch enables you to provide a modern-day user experience while maintaining an acceptable level of risk management.

 Thanks to modern technology, it doesn’t have to.
-Digital account opening isn’t slowing down (in fact, quite the opposite) and community financial institutions can’t rely on branch visits or manual review for their account opening processes.
-Instead, they must offer an experience that rivals that of today’s biggest brands.
+Digital account opening isn’t slowing down (in fact, quite the opposite) and you can’t rely on branch visits or manual reviews for account opening processes.
+Instead, you must offer an experience that rivals that of today’s biggest brands.

 Who We Serve